RPi-Distro/pi-gen/README.md

 git clone https://github.com/RPI-Distro/pi-gen.git
 ```

-`--depth 1` can be added afer `git clone` to create a shallow clone, only containing
+`--depth 1` can be added after `git clone` to create a shallow clone, only containing
 the latest revision of the repository.
 Do not do this on your development machine.

 Also, be careful to clone the repository to a base path **NOT** containing spaces.